Ah Boys to Men 4

-Ah Boys to Men 4 (新兵正传IV (xīnbīng zhèngzhuàn IV); literally: "Recruits' True Biography") is a 2017 Singaporean military comedy film directed by Jack Neo, and the fourth installment in the Ah Boys to Men film series.
-It stars Joshua Tan, Maxi Lim, Wang Weiliang, Tosh Zhang and Apple Chan in the fourth installment.
+Ah Boys to Men 4 (新兵正传IV (xīnbīng zhèngzhuàn IV); literally: "Recruits' True Biography") is a 2017 Singaporean military comedy film directed by Jack Neo.
+It stars Tosh Zhang, Wang Weiliang, Maxi Lim, Joshua Tan and Apple Chan in the fourth installment.
 It was released in cinemas on 9 November 2017.

-Premise

-The film focuses on the main characters who have to juggle between their work and their reservist duties.
+Plot

-After leaving the military, Lobang, Wayang King, Sergeant Ong, and Ken Chow are all busy with their respective career as civilians until they are called back to serve the nation again under the Singapore Armed Forces' Armoured Formation.
+After leaving the military for so many years, which is set many years later after the events of Ah Boys to Men and Ah Boys to Men 2, 2SG Alex Ong, CFC Lobang, CFC Aloysius Jin and CFC Ken Chow are all busy with their respective career as civilians until they are called back to serve the nation again under the Singapore Armed Forces' Armoured Formation.
 Now they must juggle between work and their reservist duties.
-What hilarious situations will happen as they train together and their military roles are reversed?
-There'll be new enemy threats and their brotherhood will be put to the test.